 All of the above sounds great to the parent, and they like what you offer.
 However, an inbox inquiry received email doesn’t come through.

-But wait, savvy landing page designer, you’re not going to let them get away that easily, are you?
+But wait, savvy elementary or higher education landing page designer, you’re not going to let them get away that easily, are you?
 Because you have an offer for them, right?

 The download rate for this should be between 7 and 14%, depending on how relevant it is to the persona and where they are in the admission funnel or enrollment cycle (how helpful will it be for them right now?).